Digvijay-Parmar/2048-Game-Console-Version/README.md

 The `Player` class acts as a simple data model for players.
 It encapsulates the player's name and score, provides easy access and modification methods, and plays a key role in tracking player progress during the game.

+### 🔹 `Debugger.cpp` – Implementation File

+- Provides the definition for the `handleException` method.

+#### ✅ Key Functionalities:
+- **handleException():**
+  - Prints an error message using `std::cerr`.
+  - If `toExit` is `true`:
+    - Clears the console screen.
+    - Displays termination message using `Utilities::print()`.
+    - Exits the program with failure status (`exit(EXIT_FAILURE)`).

+---

+### 📝 Summary

+The `Debugger` class acts as a centralized error-handling mechanism to:
+- Catch and display unexpected errors.
+- Optionally terminate the program safely.
+- Improve code maintainability and debugging support.

+Useful during development and runtime to track down critical failures or misbehavior in game logic or utilities.
 **📘 What We Learned**

 -  Applied **Object-Oriented Programming (OOP)** principles like encapsulation, inheritance, and abstraction.